fubarhouse/dvm/README.md

 ## Requirements

-DVM will reqire the following to be available in the system depending on what you're trying to do:
+DVM will require the following to be available in the system depending on what you're trying to do:
 * composer
 * unzip
 * wget